 Family Papers Collections:

-Betsy Howard Hart Archives include a vast collection of financial records kept by her over nearly a half century as she managed a large household, the Hart family home, now the Hart-Cluett House Museum, and her many business interests.
+The Hart Family Papers include a vast collection of financial records kept by Betsey Howard Hart over nearly half a century as she managed a large household, the Hart family home, now the Hart-Cluett House Museum, and her many business interests.

 Julia Dickinson Tayloe.
 This is a collection of Tayloe’s diary, commonplace and poetry manuscript books and correspondence from her homes in Troy and Washington, DC, dated mainly from about 1830-1846.